-After years of successfully defending large corporations in employment-related lawsuits, Mr. Sud decided to start representing the individuals who he believed were often not obtaining appropriate legal guidance.
+After years of successfully defending large corporations in employment-related lawsuits, Mr. Sud started representing the individuals who he believed were often not obtaining appropriate legal guidance.
 His prior experience gives him a unique perspective to allow him to provide exceptional representation of individuals who may have claims against their employers or former employers.
 He is able to utilize the insight he acquired as to how large companies generally handle these claims in order to gain a strategic advantage for trial and settlement negotiations.
 Furthermore, Mr. Sud personally handles every aspect of your case and will be available to answer any questions or concerns you may have.

 For a general overview of various employment laws, click here.
 Mr. Sud also represents employees and executives in negotiating employment, non-compete, non-solicitation, and severance agreements.
 If you feel you have been illegally treated by your employer or need advice regarding an employment-related agreement, fill out the contact form below for an evaluation of your employment concern.
 Also, please read the FAQs below.

 Frequently Asked Questions

 Mr. Sud has over a decade of experience working solely on employment-related matters, primarily employment litigation in both state and federal courts.
 He is a Texas Rising Star, a Texas Super Lawyer, and is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.
 Board Certification is a mark of excellence and a distinguishing accomplishment.
 This designation sets him apart as being an attorney with the highest, public commitment to excellence in his area of law.
 Furthermore, as a solo-practitioner, Mr. Sud personally handles every aspect of your case, rather than passing it off to an inexperienced associate or paralegal.

 Mr. Sud also has a track record of bringing claims against and suing numerous large companies.
 Although many claims are confidentially resolved, often prior to a public lawsuit, Mr. Sud will not hesitate to litigate and take cases to trial.